jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 refactor: make it better
 #################################################################################

-* I add an assertion to see what remove_ did to the list_
+* I add an assertion to see what remove_ did to the :py:class:`list`

   .. code-block:: python